-- companies which reward loyal and/or high volume customers, or
+- discounts for loyal and/or high volume customers,

-- companies which sell low price printers fed by expensive inks, or
+- low price printers which need expensive inks,

-- free banking plus high overdraft charges, or
+- free banking plus high overdraft charges, and

-- cheap air fares or concert tickets plus high surcharges and/or administration fees – perhaps for choosing a seat or paying by credit card.
+- cheap air fares or concert tickets + high surcharges and/or administration fees – perhaps for choosing a seat or paying by credit card.

 But note that such tempting offers are subject to more justifiable criticism if their negative attributes are hidden, unclear or presented in a confusing way.
 (See ‘Limited Information’ below)

 Politicians and regulators understand very well that most consumers cannot be expected have anything like as much product information as the person selling the product.
 (This is known as information asymmetry.)
 There is therefore a large number of regulations which protect those buying medicines, investment products and other items (such as cars) whose quality problems might not become apparent for some time, and whose failure might be seriously damaging to health or wealth.
 More generally, there is nowadays some quite extensive consumer protection legislation which requires facts in advertisements to be broadly accurate, and so on.